ipoerner/largo/README.md

 the `largo` user will be owned by your original user on the host system.

-You can also append a list of additional arguments to pass to the `docker run` command if you like – for instance, for adding additional mount points.
+You can also append a list of additional arguments to pass to the `docker run` command if you like – for instance, for removing the container immediately after logout with `--rm`.

+    largo attach <project-name>

+Use this command to reconnect to a container that you previously logged out from.
+Containers normally persist after logging out in order to keep the home directory of the 'largo' user intact.

+    largo destroy <project-name>

+Destroy the container associated with your project.
+This will not affect your project directory, but it will purge the home directory of the 'largo' user along with it.

 ## <a name="dirstruct"></a>Directory Structure